Blinningjr/rubigo-lang/README.md

 ![Rubigo-lang](https://github.com/Blinningjr/rubigo-lang/blob/master/images/rubigo_lang.png)

 ## Running
-Download the binary file from the latest release and then runnit by calling the binary file.
+Download the binary file from the latest release and then run it by executing the binary file.

 ```
 ./rubigo